Kai Larsen

 Kai Larsen (15 November 1926 in Hillerød – 23 August 2012) was a Danish botanist.

 Kai Larsen was professor of botany (Emeritus from 1-12-1996) at Århus University, Denmark.
 He was the Danish editor of Flora Nordica, editor of Flora of Thailand, advisor to Flora of China and executive member of Flora Malesiana.

+He edited several exsiccatae, among others Flora Germanica exsiccata Schleswig-Holstein.

 He was a member of the Norwegian Academy of Science and Letters. and the Royal Danish Academy of Sciences and Letters.